brycv/openbsd-scripts/README.md

 This script simply checks out whatever version of the OpenBSD source tree is specified in the variables of the script.

+### build-current

+This scripts builds part or all of the system based on what is in /usr/src and /usr/xenocara.
+This script could also be used to build OpenBSD-stable as well.
+I use it to rebuild my OpenBSD-current system from source.

+### build-release

+This script builds a release based on what has already been built by some other means such as build-current.
+The release ends up in /usr/rel.

 ### build_stable.sh